Oral Hairy Leukoplakia

 Oral hairy leukoplakia patches are easy to identify.
 Healthcare providers can often diagnose it from a physical exam alone.
 A mouth infection called thrush can look very similar.
 But your healthcare provider can often remove thrush growths on the tongue.
 This helps your provider to tell the difference between the 2 conditions.

-A biopsy of one of the patches can confirm the diagnosis.
+A biopsy of 1 of the patches can confirm the diagnosis.
 But this test often isn’t done unless the patches look abnormal.
 Or a biopsy may be done if your healthcare provider thinks the patches may be cancer or another rare condition.

 How is oral hairy leukoplakia treated?